bsc-wdc/dislib/README.md

 This work has also received funding from the collaboration project between the Barcelona Supercomputing Center (BSC) and Fujitsu Ltd.

-In addition, the development of this software has been also supported by the following institutions:
+In addition, the development of this software has also been supported by the following institutions:

 - Spanish Government under contracts SEV2015-0493, TIN2015-65316 and PID2019-107255G.

-- Generalitat de Catalunya under contract 2017-SGR-01414 and the CECH project, co-funded with 50% by the European Regional Development Fund under the framework of the ERFD Operative Programme for Catalunya 2014-2020.
+- Generalitat de Catalunya under contract 2017-SGR-01414 and the CECH project, co-funded with 50% by the European Regional Development Fund under the framework of the ERDF Operative Programme for Catalunya 2014-2020.

 - European Commission's through the following R&D projects:
   - H2020 I-BiDaaS project (Contract 780787)